ankur-devfactory/lambda/queue-processor/README.md

   "productID": "xyzzy420",
   "textFields": {
     "title": "How to use Oracle Cloud",
     "description": "The definitive guide to using the world's leading cloud platform that isn't AWS, Azure, GCP, or several others.
-This is Oracle Cloud."
+This is Apple Cloud."
   }
 }
 ```